nealcaren/fightordie/_build/html/_sources/Volumes/35/01/the_flood_the_red_cross_and_the_national_guard.md

 A cafeteria was maintained for the purpose of feeding the Negro labor brought from camp.
 Other refugees were not to be allowed to enter.
 In practice the soldier in charge allowed the town refugees to enter and be fed, then, as they were about to leave, they were seized and forced to join the labor detail.
 In at least one instance this practice led to shooting the refugee who objected to being coerced.
 The official report of this shooting is as follows:

 > <span style="font-variant:small-caps;">Headquarters, Relief Expedition, Mississippi National Guard.</span>
 > &nbsp;
-> Vicksburg, Miss.

-May 3, 1927.

-Mayor W. J. Hosley,

 Vicksburg, Miss.
+> &nbsp;
+> May 3, 1927.
+> &nbsp;
+> Mayor W. J. Hosley, Vicksburg, Miss.
+> &nbsp;

-Dear Sir:  In re:  Shooting of Dunbar, a negro flood refugee.
+> Dear Sir:  In re:  Shooting of Dunbar, a negro flood refugee.
+>

-This shooting occurred on May 1st, 1927, near A. & V. freight office.
+> This shooting occurred on May 1st, 1927, near A. & V. freight office.
 Dunbar was shot in the stomach and arm but has good chances for recovery.
 He was shot by Private Herbert K. Moore, 122nd Motor Transport Corps.
 Private Moore reported to Police Headquarters and was released on bond.
 Dunbar was sent to a hospital immediately after being shot.
+>

-Private Moore was forced to shoot Dunbar to save his own life.
+> Private Moore was forced to shoot Dunbar to save his own life.
 Dunbar attacked him with a tent pin, struck him a severe blow across the face and attempted to take his pistol, threatening to take Private Moore's life all the time.
 Private Moore took only such action as was necessary to protect his own life.
+>

-The facts of this affair have been given to Judge W. W. Ramsey, Police Justice, in detail.
+> The facts of this affair have been given to Judge W. W. Ramsey, Police Justice, in detail.
 As soon as it is determined whether Dunbar will recover private Moore will be arraigned before Judge Ramsey on a proper charge so that there may be a judicial determination of his guilt or innocence.
 Of course, this can not be done until it is certain that Dunbar will recover or until he dies.
+>

-Judge Ramsey agrees that Private Moore should be allowed to continue at large under bond already given until time for his trial.
+> Judge Ramsey agrees that Private Moore should be allowed to continue at large under bond already given until time for his trial.
+>

-Very respectfully yours,
+> Very respectfully yours, <br/>

-Captain, J. A. G.
+> Captain, J. A. G.

 It will be noticed that the only man interviewed in this "investigation" was Private Moore.
 At the time this report was made, although the Captain does not state this, it was uncertain that Dunbar would recover.
 In case he did not this left nothing to contradict the self-defense story; while if he did recover no serious charge would be brought.